testsmt/yinyang/docs/customization.rst

 Customize solvers configurations
 .................................
-If you want to test several SMT solver configuration at once the putting them  as a commandline argument like ``python3 yinyang.py "<solver_clis>" <seed_path>`` may be inconvenient to you.
-Instead you can modify the solver list in ``config/config.py``.
+If you want to test several SMT solver configurations at once the putting them  as a commandline argument like ``python3 yinyang.py "<solver_clis>" <seed_path>`` may be inconvenient to you.
+Instead, you can modify the solver list in ``config/config.py``.
 As an example consider:

 .. code-block:: python3